prudhvi2244/HTML/html_forms.md

 # The "button" Element
 * The "button" element defines a clickable button

-# The fieldset and legend Elements
+# The "fieldset" and "legend" Elements
-* The fieldset element is used to group related data in a form.
+* The "fieldset" element is used to group related data in a form.
-* The legend element defines a caption for the fieldset element.
+* The "legend" element defines a caption for the fieldset element.

 # The "datalist" Element
 * The "datalist" element specifies a list of pre-defined options for an "input" element.
 * Users will see a drop-down list of the pre-defined options as they input data.
-* The list attribute of the "input" element, must refer to the "id" attribute of the "datalist" element.
+* The "list" attribute of the "input" element, must refer to the "id" attribute of the "datalist" element.